hakko/subsonic/README.md

     cd $workspace/subsonic/subsonic-installer-standalone
     mvn package

-To also build a .war files that runs on a Tomcat server, execute:
+To also build a .war file that runs on a Tomcat server, execute:

     cd $workspace/subsonic/subsonic-main
     mvn -P tomcat package